caroc0/Project3_Inf/README.md

 ### Objective:

-TicketBlock is a decentralized application that offers full-stack blockchain solutions for ticket providers.
-Our customers are guided through the process of setting up private chains on which they are able to offer and monitor ticket sales and resales.
+To create TicketBlock is a decentralized application that offers full-stack blockchain solutions for ticket providers.
+Our customers are guided through the process of setting up private chains on which they are able to offer their customers a secure way of buying or reselling tickets under a monitored and controled environment.

 ### Technologies: